iNerdStack/Social-Links/README.md

 3. Replace database security rules with content in file located at`Firestore Rules` > `social-links.rules`and publish
 4. Add a composite index with the values below
 ![Composite Index](https://i.imgur.com/HsMctQZ.jpg)
-5. You should see this after step 4 is done

 ![Database Index](https://i.imgur.com/2r9y6Mn.jpg)

-6. All Done

 ## App Setup